codevally/linux-ansible-config/README.md

 # Ansible Playbooks

-[Ansible](http://www.ansible.com) playbooks for Linux and MacOS.
+[Ansible](http://www.ansible.com) playbooks for Linux and macOS.

 For a concise introduction to Ansible, [read this page](https://github.com/afroisalreadyinu/practical-ansible-intro) or [this screencast series](https://sysadmincasts.com/episodes/43-19-minutes-with-ansible-part-1-4).

 ## Set Up ##

-To set up Ansible on a MacOS workstation:
+To set up Ansible on a macOS workstation:

     make macos-controller
     cp ./ansible.cfg.example ./ansible.cfg